Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices

-0.2in \item \textbf{Certifying randomness from a device with trusted measurements.} Let us say that a \textit{device with trusted measurements} $D$ is a single-part input-output device which receives a single bit as an input, and, depending on the value of the bit, performs one of two perfectly anti-commutative binary measurements on a quantum system.
+A key insight which enables our proof is that untrusted devices can be used to simulate \textit{partially} trusted measurements.
+Let us say that a \textit{device with trusted measurements} $F$ is a single-part input-output device which receives a single bit as an input, and, depending on the value of the bit, performs one of two perfectly anti-commutative binary measurements on a quantum system.